|

 - Group therapy can be more effective than individual therapy.
 For the right participants, group therapy can be more effective in achieving treatment goals than individual therapy.
 This can include treatment for conditions such as depression and bipolar disorder.

 - Participants can experience decreased feelings of loneliness.
-Through group therapy, participants can connect with others enduring the same struggles at the same time.
-Often, people in group therapy experience levels of intimacy in conversation with others that can add tremendous value to life.
+Through group therapy, participants can connect with others who are enduring the same struggles at the same time.
+Often, people in group therapy experience levels of intimacy in conversation with others that adds tremendous value to life.

 - Group therapy offers opportunities to inspire and be inspired.
-Working towards similar goals as others while experiencing similar struggles gives group therapy participants the opportunity to both learn from others, teach others, receive support, and give support.
+Working towards similar goals as others while experiencing similar struggles allows group therapy participants to learn from others, teach others, receive support, and give support.
 Often, one participant may serve as a mentor of sorts to another and a mentee to others.
-This can help in building confidence as well as give some a sense of purpose and community.
+This can help build confidence and give some a sense of purpose and community.

 Knowing what to expect and how to optimize your time in group therapy can help to ensure positive results.
 Here are some tips for making the most of your group therapy sessions: